Gitrocha/RestAPI/README.md

 ## Deployment

 The project will be in Continuous Delivery by `Microsoft VSTS` or other CICD service.
 So the changes in the branch `master` automatically deploy in the production.

+## Testing Locally

+To test in local enviroment use Configurations Script (made for windows users).

+In first teste run file:

+- RestAPI\installenvs.bat

+And then after first install run file:

+- startlocal.bat

 >
 >